gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2013-06-16-drawing-to-the-screen.md

 ![Red Rectangle](/assets/img/articles/2-red-rectangle.png)

-Okay, that’s just an image, but you get the idea.
+Okay, that’s just an image.
+But you get the idea.

 The `ctx` object is the canvas context which we set in the last post as a global variable.
 Using that, we define a colour which is set for all following drawing operations.
-Were we to then draw a line or another rectangle, it would also be red, up until we set a new `fillStyle`.
-The `fillRect()` function is called with the `x` and `y` coordinates first `(0, 0)`, and then we set the width and height, both at 50px.
+If we then draw another rectangle, it would also be red, up until we set a new `fillStyle`.

 The canvas element works a lot like a paint program.
 Each time something is drawn to the screen, it stays there until you erase it.
 So, if we introduce some animation, say, moving the rectangle 1px to the right on each frame, we’re going to slowly animate drawing a pretty big line: